-Key actions Progress and results Reducing the carbon footprint of works Measuring and reducing the carbon footprint of our developments Finalization of the guide and the carbon-impact accounting and optimization tool for any new renovation.
-100% of assets delivered since 2020 were covered by an LCA (excluding minor renovations).
-100% of assets under redevelopment were covered by an LCA from the Preliminary Phase (Avant-projet définitif - APD) onwards (excluding minor renovations).
-100% of assets under construction were covered by an LCA (excluding VEFA).
-Formalization of a tool and testing of the carbon footprint estimation of works on buildings in operation (renovation of office floors).
-Requirements for low carbon materials in new redevelopment projects as far as possible (renewably sourced insulation, floorings, etc.).
-On-going inventory of low carbon materials and equipment to be favored in the design phase.
+Key actions Progress and results Reducing Finalization of the guide and the carbon-impact accounting and Measuring the carbon and reducing optimization tool for any new renovation. the carbon footprint of 100% of assets delivered since 2020 were covered by an LCA (excluding footprint of minor renovations). works our developments • 100% of assets under redevelopment were covered by an LCA from the Preliminary Phase (Avant-projet définitif - APD) onwards (excluding minor renovations). • 100% of assets under construction were covered by an LCA (excluding VEFA). • Formalization of a tool and testing of the carbon footprint estimation of works on buildings in operation (renovation of office floors). • Requirements for low carbon materials in new redevelopment projects as far as possible (renewably sourced insulation, floorings, etc.). • On-going inventory of low carbon materials and equipment to be favored in the design phase.
 Priority for products that have EHDS (Environmental and Health Declaration Sheet) and are subject to processes to improve their carbon impact.
-Measuring and reducing the carbon footprint of light works in buildings in operation ◆ Creation of an innovative tool to estimate the carbon footprint of light works (renovation of office floors, replacement of carpet and fresh paint, etc.) on buildings in operation. ◆ Measurement and optimization of the carbon footprint of renovating residential properties (see focus below).
-Optimizations made to a standard property renovation program allowed significant improvements to be achieved: between -11% and -63% depending on the type of apartment.
+Measuring • Creation of an innovative tool to estimate the carbon footprint of light works and reducing (renovation of office floors, replacement of carpet and fresh paint, etc.) on the carbon buildings in operation. footprint of light • Measurement and optimization of the carbon footprint of renovating works in buildings residential properties (see focus below).
+Optimizations made to a standard in operation property renovation program allowed significant improvements to be achieved: between -11% and -63% depending on the type of apartment.
 Overall, this represents approximately 1,450 tons of CO2 saved per year, or an improvement of approximately 31% compared to a standard program.
-Achieving the most demanding low carbon labels Obtaining the BBCA label is targeted for new developments since 2019.
-Gecina is a founding member of the BBCA label and patron of the BBCA Operation label, and topped the ranking for low carbon real estate owners.
-Member of the Low Carbon Prescribers Hub (Hub des prescripteurs Bas Carbone).
-Delivering energy- efficient, low-carbon buildings after works Formal documentation and application of very high CSR requirements, targeted investments Office developments consuming 63,5 kWh/sq.m/year once delivered, three times less than the average for the operating portfolio and emitting on average 2,5 kgCO2/sq.m/year (compared with 5 kgCO2/sq.m/year for a selection of 75 new offices, across the 5 Thermal Regulation areas only): applying the guidelines for developments that set very stringent performance requirements in terms of CSR; making targeted investments in developments to outperform low-carbon targets: installation of geothermal facilities, connection to the urban cooling network, re-use activities, planting to reduce the risk of creating heat islands; Gecina's requirements also apply to pre-construction agreements for purchases, where the heating energy of a project has been changed in order to reduce the emissions of the building once in operation.
+Achieving • Obtaining the BBCA label is targeted for new developments since 2019. the most Gecina is a founding member of the BBCA label and patron of the BBCA demanding low Operation label, and topped the ranking for low carbon real estate owners. carbon labels Member of the Low Carbon Prescribers Hub (Hub des prescripteurs Bas Carbone).
+Delivering Formal • Office developments consuming 63,5 kWh/sq.m/year once delivered, documentation three times less than the average for the operating portfolio and emitting on energyand application of average 2,5 kgCO2/sq.m/year (compared with 5 kgCO2/sq.m/year for a efficient. very high CSR selection of 75 new offices, across the 5 Thermal Regulation areas only): low-carbon requirements, applying the guidelines for developments that set very stringent buildings after targeted performance requirements in terms of CSR; works investments • making targeted investments in developments to outperform low-carbon targets: installation of geothermal facilities, connection to the urban cooling network, re-use activities, planting to reduce the risk of creating heat islands; Gecina's requirements also apply to pre-construction agreements for purchases, where the heating energy of a project has been changed in order to reduce the emissions of the building once in operation.